FaolanBig/DB-Matcher-v5/README.md

 **Data**

 Programming language: Visual C#

 Ide: Visual Studio

 Interface: CMD / Terminal

 Platform: Windows 10/11 and Linux

 Architecture: x64 (64bit)

 Primary algorithm:      Levenshtein-Distance

 Secondary algorithm:    Hamming-Distance

 Tertiary algorithm:     Jaccard index

-Summary ---
+**Summary**

-Area of application: Merging two databases in Excel format (*.xlsx, *.xls) Basic function: The DB matcher calculates how similar a value from the primary database is to a value from the secondary database.
+Area of application: Merging two databases in Excel format (*.xlsx, *.xls)

+Basic function:     The DB matcher calculates how similar a value from the primary database is to a value from the secondary database.
 It follows the following algorithm scheme:

     start --> LD
     fails --> HD